xajler/mi-guest/README.md

 ![](https://github.com/xajler/mi-guest/raw/master/doc/miguest.png)

 ## TODO:
 * Add to Accommodation form:
   * Number of Nights.
   * Price (infered from apartment type period price, can be overriden).
-  * Rebate (Guest can have rebate and it will populate if it has one).
   * Total price.
   * The print of accommodation invoice.
 * Add to Guest Rabat value that can be entered.